-To change the parameters of your account on the SkyDNS service web site, click the GO TO PERSONAL PROFILE PAGE button.
+To change the parameters of your account on the SkyDNS service web site, click the Go to personal profile page link.

-By default, the account parameters are automatically synchronized with the SkyDNS service web site once an hour (3600 seconds).
-To change the automatic synchronization period, specify another value in the Sync period field and click the APPLY button.
+By default, the account parameters are automatically synchronized with the SkyDNS service web site once an hour.
 To start synchronization manually, click the MANUALLY SYNC button.